wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **M:**&ensp;Consciousness does not shine by itself.
 It shines by a light beyond it.
-Having seen the dream-like quality of consciousness, look for the light in which it appears, which gives it beïng.
+Having seen the dream-like quality of consciousness, look for the light in which it appears, which gives it being.
 There is the content of consciousness as well as the awareness of it.

 **Q:**&ensp;I know and I know that I know.

 **M:**&ensp;Quite so, provided the second knowledge is unconditional and timeless.
 Forget the known, but remember that you are the knower.
-Don’t be all the time immersed in your experiënces.
+Don’t be all the time immersed in your experiences.
-Remember that you are beyond the experiëncer, ever unborn and deathless.
+Remember that you are beyond the experiencer, ever unborn and deathless.
 In remembering it, the quality of pure knowledge will emerge — the light of unconditional awareness.

-**Q:**&ensp;At what point does one experiënce reality?
+**Q:**&ensp;At what point does one experience reality?

-**M:**&ensp;Experiënce is of change — it comes and goes.
+**M:**&ensp;Experience is of change — it comes and goes.
-Reality is not an event; it cannot be experiënced.
+Reality is not an event; it cannot be experienced.
 It is not perceivable in the same way as an event is perceivable.
 If you wait for an event to take place, for the coming of reality, you will wait for ever, for reality neither comes nor goes.
 It is to be perceived, not expected.
 It is not to be prepared for and anticipated.
 But the very longing and search for reality is the movement, operation and action of reality.
 All you can do is to grasp the central point that reality is not an event and does not happen, and that whatever happens, whatever comes and goes, is not reality.
-See the event as event only, the transient as transient and experiënce as mere experiënce and you have done all you can.
+See the event as event only, the transient as transient and experience as mere experience and you have done all you can.
-Then you are vulnerable to reality, no longer armoured against it as you were when you gave reality to events and experiënces.
+Then you are vulnerable to reality, no longer armoured against it as you were when you gave reality to events and experiences.
 But as soon as there is some like or dislike, you have drawn a screen.

 **Q:**&ensp;Would you say that reality expresses itself in action rather than in knowledge?